-Beginning on December 31, 2005, ITC's CEO and majority shareholder, Frank M. Reynolds, made a series of advances to ITC to fund its continuing operations until it raised additional capital.
+Beginning on December 31, 2005, ITC's CEO and majority shareholder, Frank M. Reynolds, our current Chief Executive Officer, President and Chief Financial Officer, made a series of advances to ITC to fund its continuing operations until it raised additional capital.
 Interest accrued on these advances at an annual rate of 8%.
 The largest aggregate amount of this indebtedness outstanding since the beginning of the fiscal year ended December 31, 2010 was \$145,985.
 Interest payments totaling \$2,373 were made during the fiscal year ended December 31, 2010.
 All amounts advanced to ITC were paid back to Frank M. Reynolds before consummation of the merger.